 Phuket Zoo - Should You Visit?
+No!

 The last time I mentioned Phuket zoo on the blog was back in 2007, and I wrote "A tourist kid sat with the tiger while his dad took photos.
 The tiger keeper (a one armed man) poked the tiger with a stick, making him growl and bare his teeth.
 Would I let my kid sit next to a pissed off tiger?
 Er.. no."

-That's me, my daughter and my Mum with the same tiger in 2004 (before the blog existed).
+That's me, my daughter and my Mum with the same tiger in 2004 (before this blog existed).
 I'd forgotten about that earlier visit with the family when we took the tiger photos, watched the shows, bought ice cream for the little girl and quite possibly enjoyed the day!
 I knew the zoo wasn't all that clean, but most of the animals seemed happy and oh, an orangutan riding a bike and doing maths, hilarious!
 We went again in 2006, again enjoying things, and justifying the visit as the only opportunity the kids would get to see such animals, and it's right here in Phuket!
 By then we had a little son too.
 And we don't have the money for a family holiday to Tanzania.

 Feeding a tiger cub?
 Elephants playing basketball?
 Brilliant!

 I have not been since 2007.
 Over the years my views on Phuket zoo have changed.
 I noticed a lot more of the unhappy animals which were probably there in 2004 and 2006, or maybe things got worse?
 Kids have been since, on school trips.
 I have no plan to visit again, though maybe I should, just to see for myself.
 I don't want to say too much bad, since I have not been there for many years.

 Oh, and the crocodile show!
 More fun!
 Don't think they have lost anyone yet...